saybur/scuznet/lib/ff/README.md

 sector boundary when they are invoked.
 They will also error with `FR_NOT_SYNCED` if there is a partial sector stored within the FatFs; if that is possible invoke `f_sync()` prior to use.

+### exFAT / Long File Name Support

+Earlier versions of the scuznet design suggested the ATxmega64A3U, which is too small for exFAT / LFN support. `ffconf.h` has had preprocessor defines added that will enable both options if the microcontroller is *not* the 64A3U.

+### Sector Size Limit

 This code relies on sector sizes being equal to 512 bytes.
 This is enforced via a check in the `disk.c` implementation.